YOUTH SUICIDE AND SELF-HARM

 OVERVIEW

-In 2019, death rates for youth suicide in British Columbia were double in males in comparison with females.1
+In 2020, death rates for youth suicide in British Columbia were almost double in males in comparison with females.1

-For every child and youth who dies of suicide in BC, there are more than 3,000 who identify having suicide ideation.3
+For every child and youth who dies of suicide in BC, there are more than 3,000 who identify as having suicide ideation.2

-More males die by suicide than females, but more females are hospitalized due to attempted suicide than males.
+More males die by suicide than females1, but more females are hospitalized due to attempted suicide than males.3

 RESEARCH